iambrainstorming/opinionated_observer/src/opinion/democractic_crossroads.md

 The future of India’s democracy depends on an awakened citizenry willing to demand accountability, transparency, and pluralism.
 Citizens who can mobilize to ban EVMs and advocate for a robust, fair electoral process will play a critical role in shaping the country's destiny.
 Without meaningful reforms to ensure the integrity of elections, India's democratic framework may continue to erode.

 ### **A Call for Collective Action**
 As we grapple with this potential reality, one question looms large: what role will the common citizen play?
 Will citizens rally to bolster the opposition and regional parties, forcing them to address concerns of electoral manipulation and EVM transparency?
-Or will they passively witness India’s democratic framework being hollowed out?
+Or will they passively witness the hollowing out of democracy, sleepwalking into authoritarianism?

 ### **The Test of India’s Democratic Resolve**
 The answer lies in the collective resolve of India's citizens to safeguard the country’s rich, diverse democratic heritage.
 The coming years will test their commitment to a future where every voice matters, and every vote truly counts.